Obama defends deal that freed soldier amid growing demands for hearings

 HAGEL INVITED TO HEARING

-House of Representatives Speaker John Boehner endorsed a call for congressional hearings to look into the administration's handling of the prisoner swap, as did Majority Leader Harry Reid of the Democratic-dominated Senate.
-(Full Story)
+House of Representatives Speaker John Boehner endorsed a call for congressional hearings to look into the administration's handling of the exchange, as did Majority Leader Harry Reid of the Democratic-dominated Senate.

 Reid said he had been told Obama did not violate the law requiring 30-day notice of Congress before transferring Guantanamo prisoners, but Boehner said the "administration has invited serious questions into how this exchange went down."